 - Applications Deadline: February 20, 2020

-- Course Level: The grant is open to pursuing a graduate degree program.
+- Course Level: The scholarship is open to pursuing a graduate degree program.

-- Study Subject: The financial aid positions will be awarded for the graduate study.
+- Study Subject: The scholarships will be awarded for the graduate study.

 - Awards: $15,000 in prizes will be awarded to the winning teams.